libbie cowan childcare centre

 As our schools are within a Jewish Community Centre, we celebrate the Jewish holidays and Shabbat.
 These holidays are introduced in a non-religious fashion.
 We base the focus on the story rather than the religious aspect of the holiday.
 We welcome information from other cultures and will happily talk to the children about other cultural (not religious) holidays as well.
 We have big celebrations for Chanukah, Purim and/or Passover.

-Weekly Suzuki Early Childhood Education Music classes will be added to our childcare, preschool and JK programs!
+Weekly Suzuki Early Childhood Education Music classes

 The Suzuki philosophy compliments our beliefs of what a successful learning environment should be and we are pleased to bring it to our children!
 This class develops rhythmic and melodic awareness, as well as memory and social skills in children.
 The curriculum is built around a repertoire of lullabies, action songs and nursery rhymes for children ages 18 months to five years old.
 With a strong emphasis on a positive and nurturing approach to learning music, the classes will be a wonderful beginning to a child’s appreciation of music.
 Children will learn skills that will benefit them in all aspects of their life such as confidence, self-regulation, listening, mental focus, memory, increased vocabulary, language, socially acceptable behaviour, sensitivity and numeracy development – all while having a blast!
 Classes will be taught by a registered Suzuki Early Childhood Education instructor.

 Our Hebrew Engagement program uses the Jewish calendar to teach the children about the holidays, special dates and associated Hebrew vocabulary in a fun and interactive way.
 This is included in our childcare, preschool and JK programs!

 We also offer swimming with parents bi-weekly in our beautiful salt water pool for our children.